 Many people dream about starting or running a business.
 But only accountants fantasize about running a company’s back office.

-When you automate accounting tasks, the gains in efficiency ripple throughout the organization.
+When you automate accounting tasks, the benefits in efficiency ripple throughout the organization.
 You also lay the foundation for modernizing other aspects of your company.
 This creates opportunities for digitally transforming your entire business, from end to end.

 Even if you don’t love to hear about posting debits and credits, accounting processes form the core of your business.
 At the most basic level, your business succeeds on the essential rhythm of money in, money out.
-Accounting processes, you might say, form heartbeat of your company.
+Accounting processes, you might say, form the heartbeat of your company.

 - Your process for invoicing customers may affect the sales team if they rely on timely sales reports to plan their monthly or quarterly activities.

 - Your process for tracking expenses may affect your ability to maintain the right level of inventory.